Robert S. Ellwood: Work

 As professor of religion at the University of Southern California, Los Angeles, Ellwood mainly taught courses on Eastern religions and the history of religion.
 His first book, The Feast of Kingship, about the Daijōsai or Japanese imperial accession ceremony, was based on his Ph.D. dissertation.
 Subsequently, given the tremendous spiritual ferment in California in the late 1960s, he became interested in new religious and spiritual movements in America, doing an informal survey of them in Los Angeles and publishing Religious and Spiritual Groups in Modern America.

 He also wrote on the history of American religion in the 1950s and 1960s, as well as textbooks on world religions, religious studies, and Japanese religion.
 Cycles of Faith presented a theory of the comparative development of world religions.
 The Politics of Myth was a discussion of the controversial political histories of C.G.
 Jung, Mircea Eliade, and Joseph Campbell.
 A late series of three books offered a comparative view of mythologies.

 Ellwood's approach to comparative religion has been fundamentally structuralist, phenomenological, and empathetic.
 He has sought through religion's material expression in art, architecture, rite, and practices to understand empathetically its inner meaning for adherents, always allowing for an immense range of individual responses, but recognizing also that religious forms have as it were a language of their own.
 In Cycles of Faith he further considers that the history of individual religions may have an internal dynamic of their own, as well as responding to outer history.

-Personal life
+Personal life and death

 In 1965 Ellwood married Gracia Fay Bouwman, also a student in the University of Chicago Divinity School and subsequently an instructor in Evansville College, Indiana.
-They had two children, Richard Scott Lancelot (b.
-1974) and Fay Elanor (b.
-1977).
+They had two children, Richard Scott Lancelot (born 1974) and Fay Elanor (born 1977).

 In 1976 he joined the Theosophical Society in America, serving as vice president of that organization 2002-05.
 He has also served as a priest in the Liberal Catholic Church, Province of the United States of America, a small denomination informally affiliated with Theosophy.
 He offered a few books of popular spirituality through the Theosophical publishing house, Quest Books.
-After retirement he and Gracia Fay moved to Krotona, a Theosophical community in Ojai, CA.
+After retirement he and Gracia Fay moved to Krotona, a Theosophical community in Ojai, California.

+Ellwood died in Claremont, California on June 5, 2025, at the age of 91.